codenotes/opti-triangulator/opti_triangulator/beaconLocationClient/ReadMe.txt

 localization based on thost beacon arrangements.

 NOTE: get asserition error on line 52 dgbdel.cpp when using 2015 platform.
 2013 is ok.
 Not sure what issue might be, so dropped back down.
+MAKE SURE YOU ARE LINKING AGAINST THE RIGHT PLATFORM ROSDLL, 2013 or 2015.